KotlinBCN/kotlin-basics-talk/README.md

 # Kotlin journey

 Learning a new language is always a journey.
-This is our experience at **Mobile Jazz** as we explore this promising language.

 In every package, with the same name as the index, you will find markdown files with notes and code sample about it.